Skip to content

 Guide

 Hel Peninsula costs vary more than at most Polish Baltic destinations because the spit hosts both budget guesthouses and 4-star SPA hotels within walking distance.
-A trip can land anywhere from 1500 PLN to 12000 PLN for the same week, same town, depending on choices.
+Our market observations show that a trip can range from 1500 PLN to 12000 PLN for the same week, same town, depending on choices.
 This guide breaks down realistic 2026 numbers across budget, mid-range and premium tiers, and shows how to assemble a budget that fits your actual goals.

 Budget accommodation: realistic ranges

 Budget on Hel means a guesthouse room, shared apartment or campsite (May-September).
-Prices run 60-120 PLN per person per night off-season, climbing to 100-180 PLN in peak weeks.
-A week for two in this tier comes to 2500-4000 PLN, including transport and modest dining.
+Based on market research, prices typically run 60-120 PLN per person per night off-season, climbing to 100-180 PLN in peak weeks.
+Our estimates suggest a week for two in this tier costs 2500-4000 PLN, including transport and modest dining.
 The trade-off is simpler infrastructure: smaller rooms, no pool, often no on-site dining, sometimes shared bathrooms in older guesthouses.

 Where this works best: solo travellers, couples on a recon trip, multi-stop Baltic tours, off-season photography weeks.
 Where it does not: families with young children needing pool and play room access, travellers planning long workation days, post-surgery or low-mobility trips needing accessible infrastructure.